nvareille/Khelljyr/README.md

   Possibility to create a Scrolling text in just one line of code with create_basic_text_scene() !

+- InvertLayer

+  An abstraction of the Inverted Layer.
+Very easy to use, move and change the size.

 - MemoryManager:

   When you allocate memory with Khelljyr (alloc(), custom_alloc()) or you have memory that must be handled (resource_handle()),